hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/696_scc_xi.md

 such.
 This is called hypnotism.
 The non-Brahmin classes are now slowly rousing themselves.
 Their faith in Brahminical scriptures and Mantras is getting shaken.
-Through the spread of Western education all the tricks of the Brahmins are giving way, like the banks of the Padmâ in the rainy season.
+Through the spread of Western education all the tricks of the Brahmins are giving way, like the banks of the Padmā in the rainy season.
 Do you not see that?

 Disciple: Yes, sir, the stricture of orthodoxy is gradually lessening